 Most importantly, I offer my heartfelt gratitude to God.
 I’m so grateful for God’s constant presence and guidance in my life.
 I am truly thankful for all the blessings I’ve received and for this wild call to ministry that has shaped my journey.
 I am especially grateful for the perseverance God provided and the spiritual insight that guided me to this topic and helped me see it through to completion.

-As I present this work, my heart is filled with gratitude, and I say with joy, “To God be the glory.”the
+As I present this work, my heart is filled with gratitude, and I say with joy, “To God be the glory.”

+For they shall be comforted: a pastoral response to the death of a pet seeks to match the growing interest in domestic pets and the grief owners experience during the loss of a pet with Jesus’ command to comfort those who mourn.
+Through interviews with members of churches in the Virginia Beach community who have experienced grief resulting from pet loss, I explore how the church may be of more pastoral support to someone experiencing this disenfranchised grief.

 CHAPTER 1